skellis46/slipbox/somatics unlimited.md

 ---

+Somatics: how do I disagree?
+How do we disagree if anything goes?
+Ginot does this ... who are the others?

 > 	There is a real situation, that can't be denied, but it is too big for any individual to know in full, and so we must create our understanding by way of an act of the imagination.
 So we all have an ideology, and this is a good thing.

 -- Kim Stanley Robinson [-@robinson-2020-ministry n.pag]